 - Done fairly often in Unique.
 In their defense, no one actually believes vampires or werewolves actually exist, so it comes across as people discussing a roleplaying group or a video game.

 - In The Singing Bell, the villain considers a public place the best place to have a clandestine meeting -as long as you're out of earshot of everyone else.
 He meets his patsy in a public park.

 - Happens all the time on Chuck, especially in the early seasons.
 Chuck, Sarah, Casey, and Morgan routinely discuss the secret mission du jour on the Buy More's sales floor.
 None of the characters in the know (including the folks back in Langley and Arlington) see any problem with this approach.

-- Max would often call CONTROL Headquarters on his shoe phone and openly discuss mission details in plain sight of dozens, if not hundreds, of onlookers.
-One episode even had Max use a phone that was hidden in a fire hydrant, while people passed him on the street.
+- Max would often call CONTROL Headquarters on his shoe phone and openly discuss mission details in plain sight of several, if not dozens, of onlookers.
+One episode even has Max use a phone that is hidden in a fire hydrant, while people pass him on the street.

-- In other episodes, he'd make collect calls to CONTROL by asking the operator to patch him through, after giving them their secured number.
+- In other episodes, he makes collect calls to CONTROL by asking the operator to patch him through, after giving them their secured number.
 Eventually, the operator learned to recognize the number and would cut Max off in mid-sentence by simply stating: "Oh, you want CONTROL Headquarters.
 One moment please."

 - The special agents in Threshold would often publicly discuss the secret alien invasion they are investigating.
 In one instance, they interview a witness while pretending to be looking for terrorists... and then turn their back and immediately start talking about alien viruses and whatnot.